waynegraham/registry.clir.org/_projects/2008-one-archives-arrangement-and-description-project.md

 ---
 layout: project
-title: "ONE Archives Arrangement and Description Project"
+title: ONE Archives Arrangement and Description Project
 ---